jnnsbrr/landmanager/CONTRIBUTING.md

 Describe your changes, and our team will review it as soon as possible.
 7. All discussion threads of the PR need to be resolved before the PR can be merged.

-Your contributions will be greatly appreciated and will help make *pymodels* even better.
+Your contributions will be greatly appreciated and will help make *landmanager* even better.

 ## Code Quality